 - Aspect-based sentiment analysis is used for Audience Research.
 Sentiment analysis digs up extra detail about the user’s attitude towards a certain product or theme in general.
 It can be used to expand the definition of the audience segments and develop more precise approaches to them.
 Such features are now tried out by Salesforce’s Einstein platform services.

 - Customer Support is another huge field for sentiment analysis.
-In this case, the sentiment analysis and machine learning algorithm help to navigate between the product’s knowledge base and customer’s issues.
-In addition to that, customer support with sentiment analysis can provide extended analytics regarding user’s recurring issues, their satisfaction of the service and general attitude towards the product;
+In this case, the sentiment analysis and machine learning algorithm helps to navigate between the product’s knowledge base and customer’s issues.
+In addition to that, customer support with sentiment analysis can provide extended analytics regarding user’s recurring issues, their satisfaction with the service, and general attitude towards the product;

 - Sentiment Analysis is part of the personalization framework in Recommender engines.
 In this case, sentiment analysis is used to bring nuances and elaborate on the suggestions of the content.
 The sentiment analysis also boosts the efficiency and variety of opinions.
 The best examples of this practice are Netflix’s“you might also like” section and Amazon’s “people also buy” subcategory.